Abeetzer/keyboard/README.md

 # This is my implementation of the Tanuki 40% keyboard
 ## by SethSenpai(link: https://github.com/SethSenpai/Tanuki)

+# Changes I have made:
+1. I included laser-cut files that are actually proportional to the PCB.
+To check if that is the case, you can open the PCB as a 3D object in any CAD and compare the two to see if it's a fit.
+2. I have included a demo of my keyboard working on YouTube.
+You can find it here: https://youtu.be/Ap3haO5QyRQ (this is a link for an early progress check which includes a version of the keyboard) and a final demo https://www.youtube.com/shorts/Dwnyfzi2zBw
 ### Materials and Assembly

 These are not instructions.
 Keep in mind that you can change anything you like if you think it will work!